Published on 22 Jun 2021

 *These prices are correct at the time of publishing.
 Please check with our clinics for the latest prices.

-Whether an implant can be done by a general dentist or requires a
+When is an implant done by a general dentist versus a specialist?

 Dental implant surgery is a form of restorative dentistry which provides an excellent replacement for missing teeth while retaining your natural teeth and providing you with a beautiful smile!
 It can also help to improve chewing and speaking abilities and preserve jaw bone.